 - The fisher.

-So, the very first task is to identify what parts your faucet has got and understood the basic function of each and one of them.
-You can take help from the manual or simply google about the model.
+So, the very first task is to identify what parts your faucet has got and understood the primary function of each and one of them.
+You can take help from the manual or merely google about the model.

 If you’re done with that, it's time to move to the action.